ycpcs/cs496-spring2014/labs/lab07.md

             R.drawable.unitedstates
     };

-    // references to our images
-    static final String[] title = {
-            "Belgium", "Bulgaria",
-            "Canada", "Croatia",
-            "Czech Republic", "Denmark",
-            "Estonia", "France",
-            "Germany", "Greece",
-            "Hungary", "Iceland",
-            "Italy", "Latvia",
-            "Lithuania", "Luxembourg",
-            "Netherlands", "Norway",
-            "Poland", "Portugal",
-            "Romania", "Slovakia",
-            "Slovenia", "Spain",
-            "Turkey", "United Kingdom",
-            "United States"
-    };

-which creates a local **LayoutInflater** object which will be used to parse out the XML layout file, a *Vector* of *RowData* objects for the entire list which will be used to initialize the custom adapter, a **RowData** object (to be defined later) which will create each individual row, and two local arrays containing the image references with corresponding text strings.
+which creates a local **LayoutInflater** object which will be used to parse out the XML layout file, a *Vector* of *RowData* objects for the entire list which will be used to initialize the custom adapter, a **RowData** object (to be defined later) which will create each individual row, and a local arrays containing the image references.

-**Add local helper classes**

 **RowData**

-Next add a local private class named **RowData** as
+Add a local private class inside **ListTabActivity** named **RowData** as

     private class RowData {
         protected int mId;